Manage My Booking

 Abu Dhabi Corniche

-Take a stroll along the Abu Dhabi waterfront, along with hundreds of locals and visitors just like yourself.
+Take a stroll along the Abu Dhabi waterfront, with hundreds of locals and visitors just like yourself.
 The Corniche stretches out a quite far, and offers great views all along the way.
 If you’re feeling a little more active, then you can rent a bike from Funride Sports.
 Price: Free Opening Times: Anytime

 There are a number of amazing restaurants in Abu Dhabi, all offering unique, tasty dishes of all varieties.